 This dual degree program allows students to gain expertise in the fields of biomedical science and public health, enabling them to solve problems common to both fields and effectively communicate with professionals in both.
-The combination of basic science with population health principles puts graduates in a unique position in the clinical and public health work forces. - Paul Hattis, MD, JD, MPH
+The combination of basic science with population health principles puts graduates in a unique position in the clinical and public health work forces. - Anthony Schlaff, MD, MPH

 What are the requirements?